akshaywaghmare-atlan/atlanhack/docs/DEVELOPMENT.md

 ### Setting up the local development environment
 1. Install poetry by running `pip install poetry`
+2. Set poetry config `poetry config virtualenvs.in-project true`
-2. Run `poetry install` to install the dependencies
+3. Run `make install` to install the dependencies
-> [!NOTE]
-> 1. You need to have your SSH private key enabled in the terminal you run the install command or you will see a permission denied error while pulling from the private repositories.
-If you use HTTP tokens/PAT to authenticate, then run the following:
-    ```
-    git config --global url."https://".insteadOf "ssh://"
-    ```
-> 2. It is suggested to use run `poetry config virtualenvs.in-project true` to configure poetry to create the virtual environment in the project directory.
-This will create a `.venv` directory in the project root.
-3. Run `source .venv/bin/activate` to activate the virtual environment
-4. Run `pre-commit install` to install the pre-commit hooks
-5. Start the platform by running `make start-all`.
+4. Start the platform by running `make start-all`.
 This will start the Temporal server and the DAPR system.
+5. Run `make run` to start the FastAPI server

-### Development with VSCode or Cursor
+## Development with VSCode or Cursor
 1. Follow the above steps (1-5) to install the dependencies and start the platform.
 2. Add the following settings to the `.vscode/launch.json` file
 ```json